 The Sarasota County Sheriff's Office K-9 Unit is comprised of seven teams, five with dual purpose dogs that perform narcotics searches and man work, and two with single-purpose dogs that work narcotics only.
 These teams augment the Patrol Bureau’s activities by responding to incidents requiring the unique abilities of the K-9 partnership.
 These might include missing person searches, apprehending fleeing criminals and high-risk vehicle stops.
 Each team receives nearly 500 hours of training prior to going into service and is certified annually by both the Florida Department of Law Enforcement and the National Police Canine Association.

-The Marine Unit’s two full-time deputies are supplemented by 13 deputies who provide assistance on a part-time basis when required.
+The Marine Unit’s two full-time deputies are supplemented by 6 deputies who provide assistance on a part-time basis when required.
 The Marine Unit functions primarily to ensure the safety of the county’s many waterways.
 Marine Patrol deputies enforce boating laws and conduct routine boat safety inspections.
 They respond to all emergency calls for service on the water, including vessel and aircraft crashes, reports of missing boaters and divers and sick or injured subjects.
-The Unit also assists other local, state and federal law enforcement agencies in keeping local waterways safe.
+The Unit also works in partnership with other local, state and federal law enforcement agencies to keep local waterways safe.

 The Traffic Unit is responsible for enforcing all state and local traffic laws.
 It is comprised of 14 specially trained deputies, six of whom dedicate their efforts to DUI enforcement.
 The Unit uses a variety of radar and laser speed monitoring devices together with portable breath test instrumentation, and conducts periodic saturation patrols throughout the county to remove dangerous, uninsured or impaired drivers.
 The seven Harley-Davidson motorcycles that are available to the Traffic Unit are invaluable when called upon to provide dignitary escorts and in parades.